Ole-Sereni: Our full report

 Opened in 2009, the Ole-Sereni is a convenient hotel for Nairobi’s airports.The building, which formerly housed the US Embassy, borders the north side of Nairobi National Park, and has a first-floor terrace giving direct views across the savannah.

-In its main public areas, the hotel makes an impression that’s busy, youthful and smart, if a little tacky.
+In its main public areas, the hotel makes an impression that's busy, youthful and smart, if a little tacky.
 At more than 100m in length, and barely 20m wide, the corridor-like shape of the Ole-Sereni gives it something of the atmosphere of an ocean liner, or an airport – albeit an airport throbbing with dance music – which is heightened by the number of air crew who routinely lodge here between flights, and sometimes party hard and late in the bars and corridors.
-Nevertheless, with its streamlined design, there’s an upbeat, positive feel about the Ole-Sereni which we liked, and the long first-floor terrace lining the park-facing side of the hotel, with a pool at its far end, is nice on a hot afternoon.
-The hotel is expanding: when we last stayed in November 2015, a new development was under construction, which we were told was due to be complete later in the year.
+Nevertheless, with its streamlined design, there's an upbeat, positive feel about the Ole-Sereni which we liked, and the long first-floor terrace lining the park-facing side of the hotel, with a pool at its far end, is nice on a hot afternoon.
+The hotel is expanding: when we last visited in 2019 a new development was under construction, which we were told was due to be complete later in the year.

 The Ole-Sereni has a large and expensive gift shop and a spa and gym.
-The main spaces in the public areas, however, are given over to the very large Big 5 restaurant, with indoor seating and a terrace overlooking the park, the next-door Waterhole sports bar, also with a terrace, the fourth-floor Eagle’s The Steakhouse and the Ngong Pool Bar.
+The main spaces in the public areas, however, are given over to the very large Big 5 restaurant, with indoor seating and a terrace overlooking the park, the next-door Waterhole sports bar, also with a terrace overlooking Nairobi National Park, the fourth-floor Eagle's The Steakhouse and the Ngong Pool Bar.
 We thought the food was really good – surprisingly so – with perfectly prepared and presented à la carte orders arriving pretty quickly.

 A note about service, though: if you have any special requests, be sure to put them in early, and Expert Africa will get them confirmed and reconfirmed.
 The staff at Ole-Sereni deal with a lot of transient guests and the hotel is essentially a 24-hour operation, so while it's usually friendly enough, service can feel impersonal and it's certainly not consistent.